Opportunities for Partnership

 Our partners at the Center for Teaching Innovation (CTI) also serve as a resource for the Cornell community by offering a wide array of research-based programs and services that support innovative teaching and reflective practice.
 CTI staff members encourage and support instructional practices that focus on student learning and develop critical thinking skills for graduate students, postdoctoral scholars, and faculty.

 The Graduate School Office of Inclusion and Student Engagement (OISE) and Office of Postdoctoral Studies provide programming and support in leadership development, academic success, and navigating relationships with your advisor or supervisor.
-Our Director of Recruitment for the Graduate School is also housed within OISE.
+Our Senior Director of Recruitment for the Graduate School is also housed within OISE.

 Future Faculty and Academic Careers